 Sesame seeds have an exterior coat that can be removed.
 This coat is also known as the hull or the husk.
 Hulled sesame seeds are seeds with the hulls removed.
 You can tell which one is which by the fact that unhulled sesame seeds are brown.
 Hulled sesame seeds are completely white.
-Hulled sesame seeds are relatively easy to find, especially in the US.
-The unhulled variety is mainly used in Japanese cuisine and is not as widely available.
+Hulled sesame seeds are relatively easy to find; the unhulled variety is mainly used in Japanese cuisine and is not as widely available.
 Are they dramatically different in terms of flavor and nutritional value?
 Can you use one in place of the other?
-These questions and more will be examined in this SPICEography Showdown.
+Let’s compare.

 Do hulled and unhulled sesame seed differ in flavor?